 I love fresh strawberries from the garden as a snack, or to put in my salad.
 Strawberry shortcake, strawberry shakes, and oh so many uses for strawberries.
 Follow these simple tips for growing strawberries, and you’ll be eating fresh strawberries in no time.
-Strawberries fresh from the garden taste much better than the ones you purchase in the store because the sugar turns to starch soon after picking.
-So eat yours fresh, or freeze some for eating later.
+Unless you live near a strawberry farm where you can get your strawberries fresh picked, you can’t get a great tasting strawberry.
+They are very perishable, so the ones you are getting from the grocery store has been bred for firmness, ability to be shipped and are picked early.
+Taste was an after thought when they were developing the variety.
+The reason your strawberries purchased locally or grown in your own garden taste so sweet when compared to the grocery store strawberries is the sugar turns to starch soon after picking.
+So, eat yours fresh, or freeze some for eating later.
 You can wash the berries, cut the leaves off and place them whole on a baking sheet for freezing overnight.
 Once they are frozen, place in a zip-lock bag.
 Berries can stay in the freezer for up to a year.
 I guarantee you they won’t last that long.

 Depending on what source you read, there are either two or three varieties of strawberries.